stharding/function-plotter/README.md

 into clip coordinates, the application generates two 512x512 array of vertices.
 In both of the arrays the `x, y` part of the vertex is drawn from the transformed `x` and `y` function coordinates.
-In one of the arrays, the `z` value is the unchanged function output and in the other array, the `z` value is takes the function output and transforms it into the range `[-1, 1]`.
+In one of the arrays, the `z` value is the unchanged function output and in the other array, the `z` value takes the function output and transforms it into the range `[-1, 1]`.

 In both cases, `NaN` and `Infinity` are handled (since these are not